JayOHx/Jays_Functionality/README.md

   Please use channel '💰│fivem' and ping me if its urgent.

-I encourage the reproduction and re-working of this resource, all i ask is for some credit if being modified or re-uploaded.
+I encourage the reproduction and re-working of this resource, all i ask is for some credit if being modified or re-uploaded. a